by Andrea M. Darcy

 How transactional analysis helps your relationships

 For example, let’s look at a typical at home situation.
-“Did you remember to take out the rubbish?”
-“Why is everything my fault around here!”
-The question is an Adult question, but the responder is coming from the Child.
+“Did you remember to take out the rubbish?” is asked of you.
+And you respond with, “Why is everything my fault around here!”
+The question is an Adult question, but the response is coming from the Child.
 What would happen if the next time this situation arose, you went for the Adult reaction?
 “No, but there is still time so I will do it now.”

 Of course changing the way we respond to others can feel strange at first.
 But your transactional therapist is there to support you and help you decide what situations call for what behaviours.
 Together you can decide what goals and results you want from your relationships, then ‘change your script’ and reach those aims.